DFE-Digital/bat-design-history/app/posts/manage-teacher-training-applications/2022-04-11-compare-and-process-applications-across-partner-organisations-and-training-locations-iteration-2.md

 ### Showing columns for more statuses

-We added columns showing the number of applications which have received, interviewing, offered, conditions pending and recruited statuses.
+We previously had columns to show the number of applications which have received and interviewing statuses.

-This will help give users more of an overview of their work, rather than focusing only on applications which need a decision.
+We added further columns which have offered, conditions pending and recruited statuses.
+This will give users more of an overview of their work, rather than focusing only on applications which need a decision.

-We decided not to show applications with deferred status, as they are not important to providers until the next recruitment cycle.
+We decided not to show applications with deferred status, as they’re not important to providers until the next recruitment cycle.

 ## How it works